 The rear of my IBM5155 shows the HDMI connector, probably the first to have one?

 I didn’t design a new card bracket so I used a twist tie to secure the card to the enclosure.

-This project was a long journey for me.
-If you look at the silkscreen date on the PCB, it shows 9 August 2021.
+This project was a long journey for me since I started working on this project in Aug 2021.
 At that time, I designed the PCB without the skills to code in Verilog.
 Even though the number of changes I made are small, it took me quite a bit of time on the side to finally pick up the skills to work on my first FPGA project with all development and testing work this project entails.

 Not forgetting I’m actually standing on the shoulders of giants like Eric Schlaepfer who designed the original Graphics Gremlin.
 I’m just building on a small increment on top of his work.